BramVanroy/multilingual-text-to-amr/src/amr_bart/data/vocab/README.md

 a branch starts and stops.
 In AMR, these branches are typically relations.
 We therefore add `:startrel` and `:endrel` to indicate the start and end of a relation branch.

+# Subsets

+[Subsets](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#subsets) are covered with `:subset`, which we add.
+Due to the generic token `-of` that is in the vocabulary, `:subset-of` can automatically be generated.

 # Tree start/end

 We will assume that the start and end of the prediction indicate the start and end of the tree.
 So no special tokens